dmd-program/dmd-instructional-handbook/project-feedback.md

 ## Open Design Project

 The Open Design project aims to help students think about developing a prototype product with limited financial resources.
 Students are asked to create a kit of parts from inexpensive materials, and then produce instructions that will allow others to create what they have created.
 Students are creating both a product and new knowledge.
+Feedback should be aimed at helping students develop interesting and novel ideas, as well as helping them articulate clear instructions for others to follow.

 ### 1. Technical